Who to contact about travel impacted by Covid-19 >>

 The ideal house for a family celebration or group get together

 Take your pick from different nooks to relax and unwind - a cosy cushioned baraza, a swing bed under a floral trellis, or lounging by the pool

 Stroll along the unspoiled sandy beach at sunrise watching dhows sailing by

-Families will love the range of activities on offer, from windsurfing to snorkeling
+Families will love the range of activities on offer, from windsurfing to snorkelling

 Kizingoni Kaskazi House is set back from the beach but enjoys superb views of the beautiful Lamu coast, surrounded by landscaped gardens filled with coconut palms.
 The house is named after the northerly monsoon wind which for hundreds of years carried dhows from Lamu to India and Arabia, carrying spices and goods for trade.

-The house design is built around four towers which face a central elevated infinity pool which measures 16 meters long.
+The house design is built around four towers which face a central elevated infinity pool which measures 16 metres long.
 The front two towers house four bedrooms, while the back two house the master bedroom, kitchen and communal lounge areas.
 The towers are linked with shaded makuti thatch terraces, providing privacy for the swimming pool whilst still allowing a breeze to blow through and sway the hanging beds.

 Kaskazi is a sociable house, with a welcoming bar and baraza seating area by the entrance, a spacious lower dining area, a rooftop dining space and lounge and plenty of space to relax poolside or dine under the stars.